Professor David Haslam

 David lectures and publishes widely on health policy and management topics.
 His new book, Partnership Working in Public Health, will be published by The Policy Press in January 2014.

 Tim Irish has worked for 30 years in the healthcare industry, both in the UK and internationally.

 From 2012 to 2015, he was Chairman of the Board of Directors of Nexstim plc - a medical technology company focusing on improving rehabilitation for stroke patients.

 He has worked at a senior level in international companies which produce medical products.
 He was global head of marketing and strategy for Phillips Medical and a Vice President for GE Medical in Europe.

 Before joining the Board at NICE, Tim held a number of non-executive roles at Board level in technology businesses.

 Professor Finbarr Martin

-After training in general medicine and completing research in the clinical and biochemical aspects of acquired muscle wasting in adults, Finbarr trained in geriatric medicine at Hammersmith Hospital, London, and was appointed consultant physician in general and geriatric medicine at St Thomas' Hospital in 1984, (now Guys and St Thomas') where he has worked in a broad range of services for older people in acute hospitals and in community settings.
+Finbarr trained in general and geriatric medicine in London hospitals and was appointed consultant physician at St Thomas' Hospital in 1984, (now Guys and St Thomas') where he has worked in a broad range of services for older people in acute hospitals and in community settings.

-His clinical work currently includes inpatient acute care and rehabilitation, including orthogeriatrics, clinics for Parkinson's disease and other mobility problems, and community based intermediate care and a specialist team to support care home residents.
+His clinical work has included inpatient acute care and rehabilitation, orthogeriatrics, clinics for Parkinson's disease and other mobility problems, and community based intermediate care and care homes.
 His research interests are in the 'geriatric syndromes' of falls, frailty and delirium and service innovations to address these clinical challenges.
 He led the development and evaluation of novel clinical service models for older people, including several national 'firsts'.